-Resource Geosciences was incorporated in 2000 and is directed by its founders: Dr. Matthew Gray, President; Ing.
-Fernando Oviedo; and Ing.
+Resource Geosciences was incorporated in 2000 and is directed by two of its founders: Dr. Matthew Gray, President, and Ing.
 Mario Castellanos.
-Geologists and engineers by training, and explorationists by experience, the founders have over eighty years of international exploration experience gained through employment with Placer Dome, BHP, Newmont, Cambior, Peñoles, and Frisco.
+Geologists and engineers by training, and explorationists by experience, the founders have over seventy years of international exploration experience gained through employment with Placer Dome, BHP, Cambior, Peñoles, and Frisco.
 Resource Geosciences is a multi-cultural team, and is able to effectively conduct business in English, Spanish, and Portuguese, and the directors have done so in a variety of operating environments including Brazil, Canada, Chile, Costa Rica, Ecuador, Guatemala, Mexico, Nicaragua, Panama, Papua New Guinea, Peru, and the United States.

 Resource Geosciences provides services to mining companies, exploration companies, and Goverment agencies that require professional geoscience services.

 President and founding partner

 Dr. Gray holds degrees from the Colorado School of Mines (B.Sc. - Geological Engineering; Ph.D. - Geology, with Minor in Mineral Economics) and …

 Ing.
 Castellanos is a graduate of the Geology Department of the University of Sonora in Hermosillo, Mexico.
 His academic thesis described …

 Resource Geosciences is qualified to prepare CSA NI43-101 Technical Reports for clients.
 Public domain reports and publications by Dr. Gray and Resource Geosciences include: